Maentwrog power station: History

 Maentwrog hydro-electric power station was first commissioned in October 1928 by the North Wales Power Company Limited.
+It was later extended under the terms of the North Wales Hydro-Electric Power Act 1952.
 The company also owned Dolgarrog and Cwm Dyli power stations.
 The new station was financed by the issue of £1.7 million of debenture stock in 1924.
-The architectural design of the power house was by Sir Alexander Gibb and Partners.
+The architectural design of the power house was by Sir Alexander Gibb & Partners.

 To power the station a new reservoir was built at Trawsfynydd, formed by the construction of four dams.
 The main dam on the Afon Prysor was Britain's first large arch dam.
 The other three cut off dams were Gyfynys, Hendre Mur and Trawsfynydd.
 In 1925, members of the North Wales and South Cheshire Joint Electricity Authority visited the dam at Maentwrog, then under construction.
 They reported that they were "greatly impressed with the magnitude of the work and with the expeditious way in which this great work is being carried out".